akuaagyeiwaa/ATSA/index.md

 3. He/she shall perform any other functions/duties assigned to him by the executive committee, Association and the Chairperson

-3. ##General Secretary:
+The General Secretary
-a).
-The secretary shall maintain the records of the Association and record the proceedings of the meetings of the Association. b).
-He/she shall furnish the members with notifications and agendas of the meetings. c).
-He/she shall be in charge of all secretarial duties of the Association and the Executive Committee.
+1. The secretary shall maintain the records of the Association and record the proceedings of the meetings of the Association.
+2. He/she shall furnish the members with notifications and agendas of the meetings.
+3. He/she shall be in charge of all secretarial duties of the Association and the Executive Committee.

 4. Deputy General Secretary: